 The Cuisinart ICT 60 has also done well to prioritize safety.
 The appliance will shut off after 30 seconds unless a pot is placed on top.
 The unit also offers excellent versatility, and to make things even better, it’s one of the most energy-efficient appliances on the market.

 We also noted that the unit comes with an innovative compact design.
 It measures 5.2 x 26.8 x 17 inches.
 Although the appliance ensures you get ample cooking space, it doesn’t take too much space in your kitchen.
 This makes it an excellent option for small spaces, including RVs.

 The Cuisinart ICT-60 also features a large LCD display for all your controls.
-The touch screen offers a more convenient way to engage various heat settings on the appliance.
+The touchscreen offers a more convenient way to engage various heat settings on the appliance.
 But in case you love the traditional feel of real buttons, the Cuisinart ICT-60 has them too.

 Finding an induction cooktop with plenty of cooking space and an array of high-end features is never easy, but the Cuisinart ICT-60 is all that and more.
-It’s definitely worth a look, especially if you don’t mind spending a little extra for high-quality appliances.
+It’s definitely worth a look, especially if you don’t mind spending a little extra on high-quality appliances.

 - Heats up fast and helps to maintain heat consistency for the entire cooking

 - Comes with 2 separate burners, each with its own heat settings and switch